 For example, perhaps you worked on a project during a previous internship together with a team of other interns.
 An agile-minded person wouldn’t just complete their assigned tasks – rather, they would be able to grasp how the project they are working on affects their employer as a whole and discern how the other interns’ tasks might influence that outcome.

 Make sure you demonstrate your ability to act on your deductions too!
 In the above example, you would ideally take a broader interest in your teammates’ work, and do your best to help them see the best outcome for themselves and reach it.
 You would also clarify doubts with your supervisor, and make the necessary tweaks as the project moved along.

 The ability to create or identify new opportunities for the business is yet another highly-valued skill in the eyes of investment recruiters.

 Morgan Stanley specifically cites entrepreneurial drive as a key requirement in candidates.
-This means that their recruiters look for applicants’ ability to spot areas in need of development, as well as opportunities to profit from such a process.
+This means that their recruiters look for an applicants’ ability to spot areas in need of development, and spy opportunities to profit from such a process.

 Interdealer broker ICAP, on the other hand, specifies that candidates must be innovative – with the ability to produce new ideas or insights, and to constantly seek chances to improve existing processes.
 Likewise, UBS also lists an appreciation of the need to “challenge accepted practices” under one of their seven core hiring competencies.